armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-8-58.md

 ---

+### Fixes

-Fix agent registration when using postgresql database
+* Fixed a bug that prevents agent from registering when using PostgreSQL.